simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 #### Protecting Personal Information

 One of the most important reasons to take cybersecurity seriously is to protect **personal information**. **Cyber criminals** can use stolen personal data for a variety of nefarious purposes, including **identity theft**, **fraud**, and **blackmail**.
-It is essential to safeguard personal information by using **strong passwords**, avoiding suspicious emails and attachments, and being cautious about what information is shared online.
+You need to safeguard personal information by using **strong passwords**, avoiding suspicious emails and attachments, and being cautious about what information is shared online.

 For instance, when creating a password, it is important to avoid using easily guessable information such as **birthdays**, **pet names**, or **common phrases**.
 Instead, use a combination of letters, numbers, and symbols that are difficult to guess.
-Additionally, it is crucial to avoid clicking on links or downloading attachments from **unknown sources**, as these can contain **malware** that can infect your device and steal your personal information.
+Additionally, you need to avoid clicking on links or downloading attachments from **unknown sources**, as these can contain **malware** that can infect your device and steal your personal information.

 #### Safeguarding Business Data